MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 Set up the Transfer container as a feed-in for the various storages (see References: "Unlimited Storage & Automated Resources Guide").

-The only materials you want in this storage system are feedstock for Substrate Molecule Sieve and Veryl-Treated Manifold asfollows (source in parentheses):
+The only materials you want in this storage system are feedstock for Substrate Molecule Sieve and Veryl-Treated Manifold as follows (source in parentheses):

 - Austenitic Manifold (Bessel III-b)
 - Biosuppressant (Alpha Andraste III)